 Despair Event Horizon: Havelock either poisons his co-conspirators to protect himself, or the two of them commit suicide in fear of Corvo's retribution.
 It's left ambiguous, although Havelock is clearly raging against the world.
 When you come across the bodies, the admiral can be heard ranting about how all the defenses and troops in the world will do nothing to stop Corvo.
 Sooner or later, he'll breach the defenses and find them.

 The Dev Team Thinks of Everything: Zig-zagged.
 The developers have put a lot of thought into what a player might do (variety of entry routes, violent to pacifist runs, etc), yet a lot of things they didn't consider (deflecting missiles with wind, "I just made a level designer cry!" platforming, etc) are still mechanically possible.
+However, a fair number of very interesting things can happen, given the circumstances:

 Try throwing something (or shooting) at a Wall of Light just as a guard is walking through it.